kinichat/kini/PROTOCOL.md

 ## 1. Communication & Packets

-kiniprotocol uses TCP and port 15999 for communication.
+kiniprotocol uses a TCP-based communication library called [msgbox](https://github.com/tylerneylon/msgbox) and port 15999 for communication.
 Messages are sent as simple packages, containing the sender's username, message and some additional data for security and data loss prevention:

 Packet sent by the sender: